 Klein-Karoo National Arts Festival, Outsdoorn.
 Held annually for the past decade in Outsdoorn, this celebration of Afrikaans culture features exhibitions, music, and theater and has a significant classical music component.
 Held in late March, it extends into April.

 Cape Town Cycle Tour, Cape Town.
 Almost 50,000 cyclists worldwide converge for what is billed as the world's largest cycling event—the highlight of the 9-day Lifecycle Week.
 This celebration of all things cycling includes an Expo, a kid's race, a mountain bike challenge, plus the 110-km Cycle Tour race.
 The event draws tens of thousands of visitors, so make your reservations for accommodation early.

 Knysna Literary Festival, Thesen Island.
 Bookworms can combine a tour along the Garden Route with this annual decade-old festival, where South Africa's top talent offer readings and book signings.
 It's held in venues around Thesen Island.

 Traveling to South Africa in March?
 Check out these great itineraries

 Explore South Africa: Cape Town & Kruger Safari – 7 Days.
 Combine South Africa's two most iconic destinations for a sensational week-long experience.

 Food & Culture in Cape Town - 6 Days.
-A gourmand's treat, this tour offers a week of scrumptious wine-tasting and savoring the region's gourmet restaurants.
+A gourmand's treat, this tour offers a week of delicious wine-tasting and savoring of the region's gourmet restaurants.